diespinoza/diespinoza/README.md

 --->

 ### Hi there 👋, My name is Diego
 I am a Software Engineer based in Boston, MA.
 I am proficient in both Frontend development and Backend development.
 I have extensive knowledge in HTML, CSS, Javascript, Node.Js, and MongoDB.
+I also really enjoy tinkering with Arduino and Raspberry Pi projects.
 As a software engineer, I aspire to help create creative solutions to the challenging problems of the future.
-As a human, I am driven by an insatiable curiosity and an acute attention to detail.
+As a person, I am driven by an insatiable curiosity and an acute attention to detail.

 ## My Skill Set
 <table><tr><td valign="top" width="33%">